-Center of the rear seat (if so equipped for sedan models)
+Center of the rear seat (except SE-R model)

 The rear seat center seat belt has a connector tongue (1) and a seat belt tongue (2).
 Both the connector tongue and the seat belt tongue must be securely latched for proper seat belt operation.